 Significant efforts to restore the Residence began during the Celeste Administration in the 1980s and the house was placed on the National Register of Historic Places.
 The first nonprofit organization was also established as a means to help defray expenses not covered by the state budget.
 During the 1990s, then First Lady Janet Voinovich initiated a successful search for era-appropriate furnishings from state agencies’ storage and local sales.
 During her tenure as First Lady, Hope Taft focused much of her efforts on establishing the Heritage Garden as a reflection of the five major natural areas of the State of Ohio.
 She continued her work with the Heritage Garden during the Strickland Administration and partnered with then First Lady Frances Strickland to establish the Friends of the Ohio Governor’s Residence and Heritage Garden as a nonpartisan, non-profit organization to support the preservation and enhancement of the residence and grounds.
 Current First Lady, Karen W. Kasich and the Friends are now working together to bring the Residence back to the 1920s time period and highlight Ohio industry, craftsmanship, and art.

-We invite YOU to learn more about the Ohio Governor’s Residence and Heritage Garden by joining us for a scheduled in-person guided tour or clicking here for a virtual visit.
+We invite you to learn more about the Ohio Governor’s Residence and Heritage Garden.
+Join us for a scheduled in-person guided tour